Find Grad Schools

 • Conduct tests, such as the Amsler Grid test, to measure central visual field used in the early diagnosis of macular degeneration, glaucoma, or diseases of the eye.

-These are the skills Ophthalmic Medical Technologists say are the most useful in their careers:
+When polled, Ophthalmic Medical Technologists say the following skills are most frequently used in their jobs:

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.